Sculpture of Bangladesh: Sena sculptures

 A large number of sculptures representing Hindu gods and goddesses belong to the phase of artistic activity initiated under the Sena rulers (c 1097–1223 AD).
 From the artistic point of view, Sena sculpture is a continuation of the Pala style in vogue till the late 11th century AD.
 The slender body form of the late Pala period sculpture is retained in the Sena period, but the modelling quality shows a marked deterioration.

+Mughal sculptures

+Ivory sculptures were prevalent during Mughal rule in Bengal.
+The Mughals greatly patronised this industry.
+Emperor jahangir mentions in his autobiography that he permanently employed a number of ivory craftsmen.

 Materials

-Most of the ancient sculptures discovered in Bangladesh are made of terracotta, bronze, black stone etc. The earliest sculptures were made of terracotta dating back as early as 3rd century BC.
+Most of the ancient sculptures discovered in Bangladesh are made of Ivory, terracotta, bronze, black stone etc. The earliest sculptures were made of terracotta dating back as early as 3rd century BC.
 The trend of using bronze for sculptures started from the 7th century.
 The black stone sculptures also originated from that period.

+Ivory

+The ivory craft underwent some changes after the advent of the Muslims.
+Emperor Jahangir mentions in his autobiography that he permanently employed a number of ivory craftsmen.

 Terracotta

 The history of terracotta sculpture in Bangladesh starts from the Mauryan age (324–187 BC).
 It is believed that in pre-Mauryan times it was the Matrika (Mother-Goddess) statues that dominated.
 From the presentation and aesthetic standard of the Mauryan sculpture it can be inferred that the art had a long and continuous heritage.
 These sculptures became much more elegant, refined, well-shaped and worldly in the 2nd and 1st centuries BC.
+Decorative carved or moulded plaques of terracotta (the same material as the brick) are a special feature of Bengal Sultanate art.
+Muslim terracotta art in Bengal thus developed a hybrid style with a distinct personality of its own.
+Terracotta was raised to the status of a major art in Muslim architectural ornamentation.